AdobeDocs/experience-manager-cloud-service.fr-FR/help/forms/setup-forms-cloud-service.md

 After you onboard the service, configure a [local development environment](setup-local-development-environment.md).

 Administrators are responsible for managing Adobe software and services for their organization.
 Administrators grant access to developers in their organization to connect and use your [!DNL AEM Forms] as a Cloud Service program.
-When an administrator is provisioned for an organization, the administrator receives an email with title ‘You now have administrator rights to manage Adobe software and services for your organization’.
-If you are an administrator, check your mailbox for email with previously mentioned title and proceed to [add users](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/security/ims-support.html?lang=en#onboarding-users-in-admin-console) via IMS and assign [form-specific groups](forms-groups-privileges-tasks.md) to users based on their role.
+When an administrator is provisioned for an organization, the administrator receives an email with title 'You now have administrator rights to manage Adobe software and services for your organization'.
+If you are an administrator, check your mailbox for email with previously mentioned title and proceed to [add users](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/security/ims-support.html?lang=en#onboarding-users-in-admin-console) by way of IMS and assign [form-specific groups](forms-groups-privileges-tasks.md) to users based on their role.

 ## Next step {#next-steps} -->